 It’s the best year in history to celebrate “Veganuary”!
-Not only are exciting new vegan products and vegan food trends making it easier than ever to be vegan in 2021, PETA is also giving you a Veganuary cheat sheet.
-There are actions to take for every weekday in January—they’re all fun and feasible (not to mention lifesaving).
+Not only are exciting new vegan products and vegan food trends making it easier than ever to be vegan in 2022, PETA is also giving you a Veganuary cheat sheet.
+We’ve got fun, feasible, and lifesaving actions to take for every weekday in January.
 It’s your time to shine this Veganuary, and we’re here if you need us.

 Did you know that you could save nearly 200 animals per year just by going vegan?
 That’s right—being vegan saves lives.
 So order yourself a free vegan starter kit, which will guide you through making the transition to a healthier, happier, longer life.

 January 4: Discover How Good Vegan Takeout Is